 Currently, policymakers don't have timely, comprehensive statewide data on the effects of these tariffs on California's economy.
 SB 263 will address this shortcoming by providing policymakers and stakeholders with information on how tariffs will impact trade and trade revenues in California, the affordability of consumer goods, economic output, state and local tax revenues, availability of funding for infrastrucure and environmental improvements at ports, and key sectors like manufacturing and agriculture.
-The study will inform policy decisions that promote California's trade competitiveness, address affordability concerns, protect California jobs, and continue funding critical clean energy infrastructure projects to reduce emissions related to the goods movement industry.
+The study will inform policy decisions that promote California's trade competitiveness, address affordability concerns, protect California jobs, and prepare California for drops in state revenues.